Back to National Conference Agenda

 If you’re considering expanding your distributed energy resources portfolio, come and draw inspiration from one public power utility’s community solar and storage program, developed with assistance from the U.S. Department of Energy.
 The 500 kW solar facility coupled with 1 MWh energy storage project is helping the utility save on wholesale energy costs and remain responsive to customers who want more of their energy from renewables.
 Share the lessons learned from the project including procurement, technical design, and economic considerations.

-Jonathan Rynne, Chief Operating Officer, Electric Systems, Fayetteville Public Works Commission, North Carolina; and Achyut Shrestha, Project Manager, North Carolina Clean Energy Technology Center, College of Engineering at North Carolina State University, Raleigh, North Carolina
+Mark Brown, Senior Customer Programs Officer, Fayetteville Public Works Commission, North Carolina; and Achyut Shrestha, Project Manager, North Carolina Clean Energy Technology Center, College of Engineering at North Carolina State University, Raleigh, North Carolina

 What Is Blockchain and Why You Should Care?